luapower/luapower-all/ui.md

 ## Porting to a new platform

-OS integration is done exclusively through the [nw] and [time] libraries, everything else being Lua code or portable C code.
+OS integration is done exclusively through the [nw], [fs] and [time] modules, everything else being portable Lua code or portable C code.
 Even text shaping, a task usually delegated to the OS, is done with 100% portable code.
-The [nw] library itself has a frontend/backend split since it already supports multiple platforms, so porting [ui] to a new platform is ultimately just a matter of to adding a new backend to [nw].
+The [nw] library itself has a frontend/backend split since it already supports multiple platforms, so porting [ui] to a new platform may be only a matter of adding a new backend to [nw] (not to imply that this is easy, but at least it's contained).